prainar/peer/06-posts/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added image upload to posts using a custom React component.
-This allows users to share photos and increases engagement.
+> **Bonus Improvement:** Added pagination to the user's posts list for better navigation and performance.

 ---